Home

 Related party rules if you bought the stock from a family member or related party.

 HELP!
-I HAVE NO IDEA WHERE I GOT THIS STOCK!
+I HAVE NO IDEA HOW I GOT THIS STOCK!

 If you have absolutely no recollection of buying a stock and no idea where it came from, a good place to start is with our stock lookup tool.